Pr0Ger/RxAdvancedNimble/README.md

 # RxAdvancedNimble

-Nimble extensions that making unit testing with RxSwift easier
+Nimble extensions that make unit testing with RxSwift easier

 # Why

 RxSwift includes a really nifty little library called [RxBlocking](http://cocoapods.org/pods/RxBlocking) which provides convenience functions for peeking in on Observable instances.
 Also, there is a library called [RxNimble](https://github.com/RxSwiftCommunity/RxNimble) which provides some operator overloads for equality checking.
-But sometimes we need more complicated matching then just equality, so this is why I created this library.
+But sometimes we need more complicated matching than just equality, so this is why I created this library.

 Currently you type something like this: